eunice0603/eunice0603/README.md

 🎯 Focused on **Project Management**
 📚 Learning/Preparing for **Web and Mobile App Development**
 🎨 Hobbies: Read.
 Read.
 Write.
 ☁️ Lead the plan, trust the process

+You can contact me at eunicedr.lugtu@gmail.com.
 </div>

 ---